VeraSafe Services Privacy Notice

 • VeraSafe United Kingdom Ltd.

-Throughout this Policy, when we refer to “VeraSafe”, “we”, “us”, or “our”, we mean VeraSafe, LLC and its affiliates, collectively.
+Throughout this Notice, when we refer to “VeraSafe”, “we”, “us”, or “our”, we mean VeraSafe, LLC and its abovementioned affiliates, collectively.

 4. Our Role with Respect to Your Personal Data